 - Come to one of our fortnightly sewing bees (see below for more info).
 BYO sewing machine if you want to sew, but there are plenty of other jobs too, from ironing and cutting fabric to helping with the screenprinting.

-- Pick up a take-home kit at Lennox library.
+- Pick up a take-home kit at one of our bees.
 These have instructions and the bags are pre-cut.
-A good way to participate if you can’t make it to a sewing bee but still want to contribute your time and even make a Boomerang Bag for your own use.
+A good way to contribute in your time and even make a few Boomerang Bags for your own use.

 - Donate fabric (see below).
 Just make sure the fabric is clean and not stretchy; we love doona covers, curtains, tea towels and anything fairly sturdy.